patricknoir/btc_sdk/docs/BytesArrayAlgebra.md

 In the following sections we will cover the key topics:

 1. Basic Types: bit, Bytes and int
-2. Bytes Array and Encoding
+2. Bytes Array and Encodings
+3. Transaction Types

 ### Basic Types: bit, Bytes and int